ptrstpp950/sideprompter-journey/blog/posts/04-macos-audio-sidecar/post.md

-# Tales from Side Prompter: Chapter 4 - The macOS Audio Problem and the Sidecar Solution
+# Tales from Side Prompter: Chapter 4 - The macOS Audio Saga

 *This week's progress: 1% success, 99% learning what not to do. 🤦*